|Module Title||FORMAL METHODS IN SOFTWARE ENGINEERING|

 Proof in the three valued logic of partial functions.
 Differences from the traditional two valued logic.
 Applications to formal methods, in particular VDM.

 5. VDM as a Formal Development Method - 3 Lectures

 Stages and processes in the development of a software design using VDM.
 Data reification and operation decomposition.

 Programming proof rules and their application in the specification of computer systems.

 Formal specification of systems with concurrency.
 Modularisation of formal specifications.
 Safety and reliability issues.
-Other specification languages, Z and SPARK.
+Other specification languages, Z and GYPSY (briefly).
+ANNA and SPARK.

 Specification of time dependent systems.
 The operators always , sometimes , next and until .
 Extension of VDM to include temporal logic.